1000oaks/1000oaks.github.io/thoughts/idea.md

 layout: home
 ---

+Jan 1, 2024

+- Keep a healthier lifestyle should be an important goal in 2024.
+Frequent colds & coughs severly disrupt my daily life & work.
+Adjusting mood & Focusing on what worthful is 2 steps towards healthier lifestyle.

 Dec 30, 2023

 - Reinvest the money to be saved on train tickets in internet acceleration services.